KelvenH/Guitar-Vault/README.md

     - copy the HTTPS address
     - within your IDE open the GIT BASH terminal
     - navigate to the directory where you wish the cloned directory to be made
-    - enter git clone followed by the URL copied earlier
+    - enter git clone followed by the URL copied earlier:
     ```
     git clone https://github.com/KelvenH/Guitar-Vault.git
     ```